LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. member:: array->asStaticArray()::staticarray

-   This method returns the array's elements in a new staticarray.
+   Returns the array's elements in a new staticarray.

 .. member:: array->+(rhs::trait_forEach)::array

-   Arrays can be combined with other compound types by using the + operator.
+   Arrays can be combined with other compound types by using the ``+`` operator.
    A new array containing all the elements is returned.

    Example of combining an array and a staticarray and a pair into a new array::